19avl/manager-mysql/README.md

 ## Manager of database MYSQL

-Copyright (c) 2018-2019 Andrey Lyskov
+Copyright (c) 2018-2020 Andrey Lyskov

 #### Description

-sql.php - SQL script of the user.
+Web-based administration tool for MYSQL.

+#### Features

+- Browse databases, tables, views, fields and indexes with aggregate, sort and limit results
+- Browse routines, triggers and events
+- Searching globally in a database or a subset of it
+- Copy, drop, rename, alter tables and fields
+- Create, copy, drop, update records that do not contain Spatial Data Types
+- Execute any SQL command from a text field
+- Export structure, data, views, triggers, routines, events to SQL

 #### Requirements

 PHP (>=5.6) [ mysqli extension ]
 MySQL (>=5.5)

-#### License

-This project is licensed under the MIT License - see the LICENSE.md file

 #### Usage

 - Edit config.php, sql.php
 - Open in your browser http://yoursite/manager-mysql/index.php

+#### License

+MIT, see LICENSE.md file.